 Triumph over adversity

 Nominations in this category have included endurance and bravery, such as overcoming disability or helping a parent or family member with a disability.

 Nominations have included excellence in many fields - sport, music, drama, the visual arts - but particularly in less academic subjects that are not normally recognised or rewarded in other ways.

-Awards will be presented to the winners in each category by the Mayor at her annual Civic Reception.
-However, all those nominated will receive a certificate acknowledging their achievements.
+Awards will be presented to the winners in each category by the Mayor, Councillor Saj Hussain, at his annual Civic Reception in April 2023.
+All those nominated will receive a certificate acknowledging their achievements.